-My little man has probably picked on my anxiety, as days before he started the nursery he kept asking me if I would be there with him.
+My boy has probably picked on my anxiety, as days before he started the nursery he kept asking me if I would be there with him.
 Every time I had to reassure him that though I wouldn't be in the room, I wouldn't be very far, and I would take him home in a few hours.

 We arrived, came into the big class, and all his initial smiles turned to worry and fear, as one of the other children was crying hysterically.
 He looked at me and grasped my hand even tighter.

 How can I leave my little boy?
 I was a total wreck, a quivering mess.
 One of the teachers came up and offered to take Eddie in.
 I told her I was going to stay in the staff room, just in case Eddie's having a big meltdown.
 With my older son, I was offered a chance to stay with the class for the first week, to help him to adapt to a new environment.